Varioli/TireWorldInventory/README.md

-# TireWorld Inventory Management System

-A custom-built inventory tracking and distribution system developed as a side project for a multi-location tire shop chain.
-Designed to solve real-world logistical issues in warehouse management, the system streamlines tire tracking, inter-store transfers, and reporting operations across new and used tire inventory.
+# TireWorldInventory

+TireWorldInventory is a custom-built, web-based inventory management system designed specifically for multi-location tire shops.
+It allows for real-time inventory monitoring, transfer management, and detailed reporting between retail stores and a centralized warehouse.

 ---